 The Camino de Santiago: An analogy of life

 The ancient pilgrimage route, the Camino de Santiago in northwestern Spain, has become so popular in recent years because more and more people are seeking a new spiritual truth.
 The 500-mile route traversed by pilgrims for centuries is very much an analogy of life.
 In the solitude of lonely walks, the climbing of mountains, and the physical and emotional pains experienced on the route many a pilgrim – after experiencing the trauma of divorce, loss, health crisis, or job burnout – finds liberation from all attachment and new purpose and meaning while walking.
 Sometimes the revelation happens on the path, sometimes months after the walk.

 Leading French thinker and philosopher Frédéric Gros writes that “walking is exploring the mystery of presence.
 Presence to the world, to others, and to yourself… You discover when you walk that it emancipates you from space and time…”

 Abraham Lincoln is quoted as saying: “I am a slow walker, but I never walk back.”

 You are passaging your path on the Camino of life “paso a paso” – step by step.
 On this path, you will be experiencing bad days and good days, realizing in that moment of crisis when you feel lonely, tired, and exhausted that “this too shall pass.”
 Ultimately you will be losing the fear of death when form passes into formlessness.

 Reino Gevers – Author – Mentor – Speaker

-One more thing...If you have found this article interesting you might want to read more in my books that can be ordered at all places that sell good books in both paperback and kindle.
+One more thing...If you have found this article interesting you might want to subscribe with the “follow” button above or recommend my FREE weekly Blog to friends and family.
+My books can be ordered at all places that sell good books in both paperback and kindle.